jecki/DHParser/documentation_src/manuals/01_EBNF-grammars.rst

                   (:Text '"')))))))
       (:Text "]"))

-This can be helpful for understanding how parsing that is directed by an EBNF-grammar works (next to looking at the logs of the complete parsing-process, see :py:mod:`trace`), but other than that it is advisable to streamline the syntax-tree as early on as possible,
+This maximally verbose syntax-tree is usually not of much use.
+It can be helpful, though. for understanding how parsing that is directed by an EBNF-grammar works (next to looking at the logs of the complete parsing-process, see :py:mod:`trace`), but other than that it is advisable to streamline the syntax-tree as early on as possible,